Student Employment Regulations

 International students are permitted by the Department of Homeland Security (DHS) to work on campus and must be enrolled full-time (12 hrs for undergraduate or 9 hrs for graduate), unless otherwise cleared by the International Student Advisor/U.S. Immigration (when school is in session August-May).
 International students enrolled less than full-time must be approved for student employment by the International Student Advisor.

 - Employment Eligibility Verification for International Students: International students must complete a new I-9 each year.
 An international student may be required to complete more than one I-9 per year, if the international student's I-20 expires during a school year.
 The Federal Form I-9 with documentations must accompany the student Employment Authorization.
+Continuing jobs for international students must be renewed each year to ensure that a new I-9 will be completed.

 - Summer Rules for International Students: If the international student completed six semester hours in the spring, he/she does not have to be enrolled in classes during the summer in order to work.
 However, if the student is enrolled for summer classes, the student is limited to 20 hours per week by the DHS.
 If not enrolled summer, the institutional maximum applies.